RockefellerArchiveCenter/aurora/README.md

 *  Add/edit bag profiles

 #### System Administrator

+In addition to the permissions of **All Archivists**, System Administrators have the following additional permissions:

 *  Accept or reject transfers
 *  Add appraisal notes to transfers
 *  Create accession records